Resident Assistant (RA) Applicant Information

 - Check and respond to voice-mail and e-mail daily.

-- Represent the Office of Residence Services to the residential community.
+- Represent Residence Life & Housing to the residential community.

 - Serve three office hours in a Community office per week completing paperwork, answering the phone, and processing other tasks assigned by the professional staff or be assigned a 3-hour per week project.